 Bantayan Island – One of Asia’s unknown tropical paradises

-Over the years we use a guy by the name of Glen (cell 0909 8825989) to organise motorbike rental and island hopping.
-Bargain hard!
+Over the years I have used a guy by the name of Glen (cell 0909 8825989) to organise motorbike rental and island hopping.
+Haggle hard!

 Bantayan Island Attractions